Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] ${set-app-home}
 - [ ] ${/path/to/application}

 #### Q55.
 What is the default value of the warSourceDirectory configuration property of the Maven WAR Plugin?
+(2 possible solutions)

-- [ ] /src/main/webapp
+- [x] /src/main/webapp
 - [ ] /src/main/war
 - [x] /src/main/WEB-INF
 - [ ] /src/web